-Governing Bodies should include, as appropriate, Trustees, Trustee Boards, Governance Committees and Boards and others charged with the oversight of the administration service delivery
+2 Governing Bodies should include, as appropriate, Trustees, Trustee Boards, Governance Committees and Boards and others charged with the oversight of the administration service delivery

-Where the Principal has elected a "lighter" form of reporting, or the administrator delivers a shorter form of reporting, then this should be recorded in writing in the scheme records and preferably contained in the legal agreement.
+Where the Principal has elected a 'lighter' form of reporting, or the appointed administrator delivers a shorter form of reporting, then this should be recorded in writing in the scheme records and preferably be contained in the legal agreement.

-In respect of a Master Trust or Annuity Provider, we expect their appointed administrator(s) to operate and report to their Principal in the same manner.
+In respect of a Master Trust or Annuity Provider, we expect their appointed administrator(s) to operate and report to their Principal in the same manner while meeting regulatory requirements, for example the Master Trust supervisory regime.

-Outcomes
+Outcomes:

-All parties involved in administration are able to gauge whether the commitments made within the Agreement are being met.
-Clear reporting will also highlight where and how improvements are required and direct recipients to ask relevant questions, resulting in better oversight.
+All parties involved in administration can gauge and demonstrate whether the commitments made within the Agreement are being met.
+Clear reporting will highlight where and how improvements are required and direct recipients to ask relevant questions, resulting in better oversight.